 We are a community united and strengthened by our Catholic faith, which values each person in our community as being born in the image and likeness of God.
 Because of our strong sense of family and small size, we are able to provide opportunities for all of our students to shine in our supportive, safe environment, where the individuality of each student is celebrated, promoting the development of the whole, well rounded person.

 A SEAMLESS EDUCATIONAL SETTING

 All students are important and valued to all staff members at our school, who all have at hand a rich source of information regarding your children.
-The source comprises those teachers, who have worked with your children in earlier years and the many formal and informal discussions that occur regarding senior students are invaluable.
+The source comprises those teachers who have worked with your children in earlier years and the many formal and informal discussions that occur regarding senior students are invaluable.
 There is no “starting again” or “starting from scratch”.
-This means that senior student learning starts on day one of Year 7 – all the talking and sharing was done last year.
-If the teacher requires even more information about learning, behavioural or social interactions regarding your child, this can happen easily and frequently.
+This means that senior student learning starts on day one of Year 7 – all the talking and sharing was done the previous year.
+If the teacher requires even more information about learning, behavioural or social interactions regarding your child, this can happen easily and as often as needed.

 At Holy Family Catholic School we place a high value on providing students with opportunities to develop important leadership attributes and positive relationships, which will help them in the future.

 Our Senior students are in a unique position in Wanaka in that, being the senior students in a Year 0 – Year 8 school, they can have a real and positive influence on the well being of the younger children and are in a position to play a significant part in maintaining and enhancing the positive culture within the school.